hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 There are several Grafana plugins that support data collection via the REST API (e.g. Infinity, [JSON](https://grafana.com/grafana/plugins/simpod-json-datasource/), [JSON API](https://grafana.com/grafana/plugins/marcusolsson-json-datasource/)) but [Infinity ](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/)has the great advantage of offering an advanced query language that is essential for manipulating JSON data into a suitable format that Grafana can understand.
 This language is called [UQL](https://sriramajeyam.com/grafana-infinity-datasource/wiki/uql/), Infinity's unstructured query language.

-UQL is not simple at first glance but I will provide examples in this blog.
+UQL is not simple at first glance, but I will provide examples in this blog.
 With UQL, you can customize the results you need regardless of the json format returned by the API.

 A UQL query can be formed with a list of commands joined by |.
 Most of the time, fields are referenced in double quotes and string values are referenced in single quotes as shown below: